-- Value Scale: If the data is known to have been recorded at a factor of the actual data, the user can input the factor to correct the data.
+- Value Scale: If the data is known to have been recorded at a factor of the actual data, you can input the factor to correct the data.

-Content Snapshot: Provides the user with a view of the data file that is about to be associated with a model element.
+Content Snapshot: Provides a view of the data file that is about to be associated with a model element.

 Real Time Data Connection Methodology

-The Real-Time Data Connection allows the user to associate recorded data files (from pressure loggers or SCADA downloads) which can span a number of days.
+The Real-Time Data Connection allows you to associate recorded data files (from pressure loggers or SCADA downloads) which can span a number of days.
 When conducting EPS simulations, you are able to compare a set of recorded data against simulated data.

-Methodology: To run the Real-Time Data Connection feature of InfoWater do the following:
+Methodology: To run the Real-Time Data Connection feature of InfoWater Pro do the following:

 - Associating Data with the real Time Data Connection Feature

 From the InfoWater Control Center -> InfoWater button -> Edit menu, select Real-Time Data Connection to launch the Real Time Data Connection dialog box:

 Select the ID of the network element you wish to assign data to and enter an optional Description for the data element.
 Enter the Model Date and specify the Log File.
 Finally enter all the Log File Settings in the Real Time Data Connection dialog box.

 To use data that has been associated with a particular model element, open the Graph Manager.